Troy Cassar-Daley: Awards and nominations

+Cassar-Daley received his 45th Golden Guitar at the 53rd edition of the awards in January 2025.
+He has also received nine Deadly Awards (Australian Indigenous Artist Awards), four Country Music Association of Australia Entertainer of the Year awards, and two National Indigenous Music Awards.

 AIR Awards

 The Australian Independent Record Awards (commonly known informally as AIR Awards) is an annual awards night to recognise, promote and celebrate the success of Australia's Independent Music sector.
 They commenced in 2006.